Boston Scott: New Orleans Saints

-Scott was drafted by the New Orleans Saints in the sixth round (201st overall) of the 2018 NFL Draft.
+Scott was selected by the New Orleans Saints in the sixth round (201st overall) of the 2018 NFL draft.
 On May 10, 2018, Scott signed his rookie contract with the Saints.
 After making the Saints' initial 53-man roster, he was waived on September 5, 2018, and was re-signed to the practice squad.

 Philadelphia Eagles

 Scott was signed off the Saints' practice squad by the Philadelphia Eagles on December 10, 2018.

 Scott was waived during final roster cuts on August 31, 2019, but was re-signed to the team's practice squad the next day.
 He was promoted to the active roster on October 11, 2019.
 Scott scored his first professional touchdown on a 4-yard run on October 27, 2019, when the Eagles defeated the Buffalo Bills 31–13.
 On December 9, he had an extended role in a 23–17 overtime victory over the New York Giants and had 10 carries for 59 yards and a touchdown, along with six receptions for 69 yards.
-In Week 17 against the New York Giants, Scott rushed 19 times for 54 yards and three touchdowns and caught four passes for 84 yards during the 34–17 win that clinched a playoff spot for the Eagles.
+In Week 17 against the Giants, Scott rushed 19 times for 54 yards and three touchdowns and caught four passes for 84 yards during the 34–17 win that clinched a playoff spot for the Eagles.
 He was named NFC Offensive Player of the Week for his game against the Giants.
 He finished the 2019 season with 61 carries for 245 rushing yards and five rushing touchdowns to go along with 24 receptions for 204 receiving yards.